ilovecrayons/vscode-config/README.md

 # VS Code Typing Effect

-A Visual Studio Code extension that adds beautiful typing effects to your editor.
+A Visual Studio Code extension that adds beautiful typing effects to your editor with optional syntax highlighting glow.

 ## Features